margo/spec-draft/Margo Edge Interoperability Standard.md

 - **For Compose devices:** Applications must be packaged as a tarball file containing the compose.yml file and any additional artifacts referenced by the Compose file.
 It is highly recommended to digitally sign this package.
 When digitally signing the package PGP encryption MUST be used.

 If either one cannot be implemented it MAY be omitted but Margo RECOMMENDS defining deployment profiles as both Helm chart AND Compose components to strengthen interoperability and applicability.

+> Investigation Needed: We plan to do a security review of this package definition later.
+During this review we will revisit the way the Compose tarball file should be > > > signed.
+We will also discuss how we should handle secure container registries that require a username and password.
+>
+> Investigation Needed: We need to determine what impact, if any, using 3rd party helm charts has on being Margo compliant.
+>
+> Investigation Needed: Missing in the current specification are ways to define the compatibility information (resources required to run, application dependencies) as well as required infrastructure services such as storage, message queues/bus, reverse proxy, or authentication/authorization/accounting.

 Note: A device running the application will only install the application using either Compose files or Helm Charts but not both.